Season 5, Ep 44 - Coach (w/ Rekha Shankar)

 Nine years ago in 11 months, I fell through a dimensional portal behind a Burger King in Chicago into the magical, fantastical land of Foon.

-Luckily, I'm still getting a Wi-Fi signal through the dimensional rift, and I use it to upload a podcast recorded here in the tavern, The Wander Lost, in the magical land of Foon.
+Luckily, I'm still getting a Wi-Fi signal through the Dimensional Rift, and I use it to upload a podcast recorded here in the tavern, The Wander Lost, in the Magical Land of Foon.

-Yeah, I mean, usually it's family and enemies or friends and lovers but or i don't know what the other combinations are uh lovers and enemies
+oh that's yeah cuz cousin i don't know you know sometimes i call you friend sometimes i call you cousin i because we're both i know yeah it's so weird to be friend and family yeah i mean usually it's family and enemies or friends and lovers but or i don't know what the other combinations are uh lovers and enemies

 um co-workers and doctors okay um yes clowns and kissing

 it starts from the bottom and goes to the top.
+Yeah, we started at the bottom, now we're here.

 Like that alphabet man used to do.

+What alphabet man?
 The alphabet man who would count up and tell these hilarious lists.
+He would go from town to town saying, these are the top ten things.

-Yeah, he'd have those cards, he'd sit at a desk.
+Yeah, he'd have those cards.
+He'd sit at a desk.

 Arnie Alphabet Man.
+Okay.

 And you just heard his voice, but I'm also joined by my other co-host, Usidor the Wizard.